HaoboGu/rmk/README.md

 - **Support a wide range of microcontrollers**: Powered by [embassy](https://github.com/embassy-rs/embassy), RMK supports a wide range of microcontrollers, such as stm32/nrf/esp32/rp2040
 - **Real-time keymap editing**: Keyboard layout can be customized at the compile-time with real-time keymap editing using [vial](https://get.vial.today)
-- **Advance keyboard features**: Many advanced keyboard features are available by default in RMK, such as layer switch, media control, system control, mouse control, etc
+- **Advanced keyboard features**: Many advanced keyboard features are available by default in RMK, such as layer switch, media control, system control, mouse control, etc
 - **Wireless**: (Experimental) BLE wireless support with auto-reconnection/multiple devices feature for nrf52 microcontrollers, tested on nrf52840

 ## News